dhes/cds-hooks/README.md

 In progress is a hook that decides timing of repeat colonoscopies.

-We follow convensions of [Boxwala et al](https://academic.oup.com/jamia/article/18/Supplement_1/i132/797073?login=false) in discussing _knowledge levels_ in these three repositories.
+We follow conventions of [Boxwala et al](https://academic.oup.com/jamia/article/18/Supplement_1/i132/797073?login=false) in discussing _knowledge levels_ in these three repositories.
 Figure 1 illustrates these knowledge levels:

 Figure 1.
 Knowledge Levels

 ![Knowledge Levels](/images/KnowledgeLevels.png)
+<sub>From https://cds.ahrq.gov/cdsconnect/about (scroll down to Knowledge Levels)</sub>

 ColonoscopyPolyp translates Level 1 (narrative) procedure reports and pathology reports to a Level 3 (Structured) FHIR data model.
-The CQL my CQL-Testing-Framework clone translates a Level 2 (Semi-Structured) clinical practice guideline into a Level 3 (Structured) artifact.
+The CQL my CQL-Testing-Framework clone translates a Level 2 (Semi-Structured) clinical practice guideline into a Level 3 (Structured) [_artifact_]([_artifacts_](https://artifacts.ai/what-is-an-artifact/)).
 This Level 3 CQL/json artifact correctly runs the Level 3 FHIR data model and passes its test.
 The CDS-hook in this library has yet to be written.
 This process of writing a hook addresses what needs to happen if a specific locality wished to adopt this style of recording and processing colonoscopy polyp data in this structured fashion.